26 January 2020

 Putting fire and spirit into the role

 America America earned three Oscar nominations for Elia Kazan (Best Picture, Best Director and Best Original Screenplay), but its only win on Oscar night in 1964 was for Gene Callahan's black-and-white Art Direction.
-Eleven additional nominations came from other awards, including Golden Globes, which named Elia Kazan "Best Director" and Stathis Giallelis "Most Promising Male Newcomer/New Star of the Year", an award he shared with two of the remaining five nominees—Albert Finney and Robert Walker, Jr. He was also nominated for "Best Actor in a Drama", but lost to Sidney Poitier in his Oscar-winning Lilies of the Field role.
+Eleven additional nominations came from other awards, including Golden Globes, which named Elia Kazan 'Best Director' and Stathis Giallelis 'Most Promising Male Newcomer/New Star of the Year', an award he shared with two of the remaining five nominees — Albert Finney and Robert Walker, Jr. He was also nominated for 'Best Actor in a Drama', but lost to Sidney Poitier in his Oscar-winning Lilies of the Field role.

+As America America received wide distribution in Europe and elsewhere in 1964-1965, Stathis Giallelis basked in the spotlight.
+In the months between the end of production and its December release, he completed a cameo role in the Greek art film Mikres Afrodites/Young Aphrodites (Nikos Koundouros, 1963).
 Returning to Hollywood, the young actor seemed to be on the verge of a long and successful film career.
-Ultimately, however, in the 16-year period between 1964 and 1980, he appeared in front of the camera only seven more times in widely spaced film projects, only three of which (Cast a Giant Shadow, Blue and The Children of Sanchez) were American productions.
+Ultimately, however, in the 16 years between 1964 and 1980, he appeared in front of the camera only seven more times in widely spaced film projects, only three of which (Cast a Giant Shadow, Blue and The Children of Sanchez) were American productions.

 Giallelis' first post-America America film offer came shortly after the epic went into wide release during Christmas week of 1963.
-Leopoldo Torre Nilsson, Argentina's internationally best known filmmaker, whose hypocrisy- and corruption-themed films regularly received acclaim at European film festivals, invited him to star in his new project, El Ojo de la Cerradura/The Eavesdropper (Leopoldo Torre Nilsson, 1966).
-His co-star, and the only other non-Spanish speaker in the cast was twenty-one-year-old actress Janet Margolin who, two years earlier, had received critical praise for her co-starring role with Keir Dullea in Frank Perry's David and Lisa (1964).
+Leopoldo Torre Nilsson, Argentina's internationally best-known filmmaker, whose hypocrisy- and corruption-themed films regularly received acclaim at European film festivals, invited him to star in his new project, El Ojo de la Cerradura/The Eavesdropper (Leopoldo Torre Nilsson, 1966).
+His co-star and the only other non-Spanish speaker in the cast was twenty-one-year-old actress Janet Margolin who, two years earlier, had received critical praise for her co-starring role with Keir Dullea in Frank Perry's David and Lisa (1964).

-Filmed in Buenos Aires, El Ojo de la Cerradura garnered encouraging notices at a number of film festivals and won the Silver Condor Best Film Award from the Argentine Film Critics Association.
+Filmed in Buenos Aires, El Ojo de la Cerradura garnered encouraging notices at several film festivals and won the Silver Condor Best Film Award from the Argentine Film Critics Association.
 Two years later it received a belated release in U.S. art houses, including a September 1966 New York premiere.
 Despite good notices, it soon ended its run and has remained elusive.
+In between he also appeared in the American-produced war drama Act of Reprisal (Erricos Andreou, Robert Tronson, 1964), a love story set against the backdrop of Cyprus' struggle for independence from the British in the 1950s.
+The film starred Ina Balin and Jeremy Brett.

 Stathis Giallelis